 Parkinson's Disease Regimen

-Summary: Follow the Water Cure and The Zone Diet, ensuring an adequate amount of protein and essential fatty acids, especially omega 3's.
+Summary: Avoid aspartame.
+Follow the Water Cure and The Zone Diet, ensuring an adequate amount of protein and essential fatty acids, especially omega 3's.
 Use a 1:1 ratio calcium magnesium supplement long term and a multivitamin which contains mixed tocopherols.
 Consider a superantioxidant such as curcumin (turmeric extract) to protect nerves from further damage.

 The following was from a post made to the Electroherbalism listserver discussing aspartame and other chemicals in their possible relation to nerve disorders such as Parkinson's.

 The dangers of aspartame and in particular excess amounts of phenylalanine for causing nerve disorders are described at the Sweet Poison website among many other websites.
 Plus there is much talk about how aspartame may contribute to nerve disorders such as Parkinson's, MS, ALS, tremors, and other nervous system disorders, perhaps from the phenylalanine content of aspartame being used in amounts too large in relation to other essential amino acids.

 Yet, phenylalanine supplements may be a helpful supplement for some cases of nerve disorders such as essential tremor and Parkinson's, along with another isolated amino acid, l-tyrosine.
 These two have been suspected of being related (but not necessarily causative) to cancer by some complementary therapists.
 The above link gives a reference to an old encyclopedia reference that says cancer cannot live without phenylalanine, but then again, we could not either since it is an essential amino acid.
 And a form of tyrosine, ortho-phospho-tyrosine, is a universal cancer marker.